m-smith15/m-smith15/README.md

-### :tada: Good news everyone!
+### :tada:

 <img alt="GIF" height="300px" width="300px" src="./assets/futurama-professor.gif" />

 The new users have arrived!

 ### But seriously...
  - Hello and welcome!
 My name is Mack.
-I'm fresh to the coding world, and boy howdy am I excited to be here now.
+This profile will serve as a diary of my journey into the coding world.
  - I've enrolled in a coding bootcamp through Coding Dojo.
-You'll find all my work done a little further in.
+You're welcome to check out the assignments I completed further in.
    - Personally, I reccomend checking out the [Offline Auction House](https://github.com/m-smith15/Projects/tree/master/Python/wow_ah_project) or my Web scraping Java project [Character Template](https://github.com/m-smith15/Projects/tree/master/Java)

 ### A little about me...